chrisglein/chrisglein.github.io/_posts/2012-03-11-music-made-me-part-12.md

 This song is Dave.
 He was a totally charismatic guy that would go through the halls and somehow be friends with everyone.
 I've never known anyone with as much school spirit as Dave.
 During Senior year he called everyone "All-Star".
 He was kind of a catch phrase kind of guy, but he somehow managed to make it sound personal for each person.

 We eventually became pretty good friends.
 We'd been around each other for all of high school and earlier, but it wasn't until Senior year that anything clicked.
-This was largely the result of shared proximity to Kristin, but Dave and I found our own ways to bond, like Starcraft.
+This was largely the result of shared proximity to Kristin, but Dave and I found our own ways to bond, like _Starcraft_.

 Later we had a sort of a falling out.
 There was an incident involving a girl that Dave didn't approve of, but we never talked about it.
 We just allowed things to drift apart.
 When you've both left to different cities for college it's incredibly easy to just let things fade and die naturally.